crowdtap/dotfiles/README.md

-# Crowdtap dotfile config, created from scratch
+# Crowdtap dotfile config

-Hamburger!
-A clean and lean dotfile profile is here.
+## Why a common dotfile config?

+* To be on the same page
+* Unleash TMUX and VIM productivity power

 ![Hamburger](http://www.passportmagazine.com/blog/uploads/DeathbyHamburger.jpg)